NishanMano/stock-analysis/README.md

 - Volume of the Stock

----

-### Code:

----

-*****************(INCLUDE 2 PICS)

-I wanted to provide a screenshot of the original code as well as the refactored code.
-This will provide a direct review of how the refactoring has taken place.
 Arrays provide you with random access to elements, which allows you to access position elements more efficiently compared to data structures.
 For the refactored code I created 4 arrays which are called:

 - tickers(12) = This array intends to create a ticker symbol that will be used to identify each stock
 - tickerVolume(12) = This array intends to hold volume data